picosh/docs/posts/feeds.md

 This keep-alive interval is subject to change.
 As of writing this (02/2025) we require the user to click the keep-alive link once every **12 months**.

+# Multiple feed digest posts

+You are free to upload as many email digests as you like, referencing different rss feeds, emails, and digest intervals.

 # Remove feed digest post